Montverde Academy

 Montverde Academy is a private college preparatory school in Montverde, Florida, United States, located in the Greater Orlando area.
 The school is widely known for its athletic programs, particularly soccer and basketball.

 History

-The school was founded in 1912 as Montgomery Industrial School.
+The school was founded in 1912 as Montverde Industrial School.
 The school president was Henry P. Carpenter.
 It underwent a major expansion in 1921 that added a concrete block dormitory for 200 boys and a new dining hall.
 An observation tower above the new dormitory provided a view of Lake Apopka, Winter Garden, and Groveland.
 The dining facilities served 400 children.
 In the 1920s, sports teams were established.
 In 1930, a girls' dormitory was constructed with funds raised by the D.A.R.

 Demographics

 There were 1,188 K-12 students enrolled in 2015–2016 as the information is not compiled for Pre-K students.
 The breakdown was: